Montezuma County Sheriff's Office

 For new and renewal applicants.

-• Certificate showing retirement from Colorado law enforcement agency that reflects pistol qualifications within ten years preceding application submittal.
+• Certificate showing retirement from a Colorado law enforcement agency that reflects pistol qualifications within 10 years preceding application submittal

 Expiration Period

-1. All permits are valid for a 5-year period from the date of issuance.
+1. All concealed handgun permits are valid for a five-year period from the date of issuance.

 Reciprocity

-2. As of January 29,, 2007 the following states have reciprocity with Colorado, for the most current list of states, log on to the Colorado Bureau of Investigation website at https://cbi.colorado.gov/
+2. As of January 29, 2007, several states have reciprocity agreements with Colorado.
+For the most current list of recognized states, visit the Colorado Bureau of Investigation website .

 Contact Montezuma County Sheriff